Skip to main content

 10. Our website and publicity material makes clear that reasonable adjustments will be made for service users and identifies the person to whom requests should be made.

-11. 15NBSChambers will strive to ensure that its website is fully accessible.
+11. 15NBS Chambers will strive to ensure that its website is fully accessible.

-13. In no circumstances will Chambers pass on the cost of a reasonable adjustment to a disabled person.
+12. In no circumstances will Chambers pass on the cost of a reasonable adjustment to a disabled person.